-The economic situation in the eurozone focused the attention on the need for proper incentive mechanisms and led to the strengthening of the preventive and corrective arms of the Pact in 2011.
-Nevertheless, although the majority of countries did not comply with Maastricht criteria before and during the crisis, serious sanctions have never been applied to any Member State.
-What is more, when the financial crisis evolved into fiscal crisis in the "Periphery" countries, the European Financial Stabilization Mechanism and European Financial Stability Facility offered strong financial assistance to those countries that had breached the fiscal rules.
+Since the inception of the financial crisis of 2008, the economic situation in the Eurozone has focused the attention on the need for proper incentive mechanisms, leading to the strengthening of the preventive and corrective arms of the Pact in 2011.
+Nevertheless, although the majority of countries did not comply with Maastricht criteria before and during the crisis, serious sanctions were never applied to any Member State.
+What is more, when the financial crisis evolved into fiscal crisis in the "Periphery" countries, the European Financial Stabilization Mechanism and European Financial Stability Facility offered substantial financial assistance to those countries that had breached the fiscal rules.

 It seems obvious that such a governance framework is unlikely to provide incentives for fiscal probity, and might in fact be at the root of the current problems of the EMU.
 At a time when a new mechanism of EU economic governance is being implemented, it is then appropriate to evaluate possible advantages and disadvantages of the new solution.
 The European Fiscal Pact, which has been ratified by most of the Member Countries, puts into force new and stricter fiscal rules: a 3% limit to the general budget deficit to GDP, 1% for a structural deficit and 60% for debt.
 Stronger rules assume stricter enforceability of sanctions of breaching the rules.
-In the new framework financial penalty for rule-breaking that can amount to 0.1% of countries' GDP.
+In the new framework, financial penalties are envisaged for rule-breaking, and they can amount to 0.1% of countries' GDP.
 Support to adhere to stricter fiscal rules will be given by the conditionality of the new European Stability Mechanism.
 EMU Member States that ratified European Fiscal Compact will be eligible for financial support only when obeying fiscal rules.